 1. Within one academic period, all passed marks from the different BLOCKS will be transferred from the ordinary to the extraordinary exam period.

 2. Within one academic period, only those BLOCKS which have been failed in the ordinary exam period may be repeated in the extraordinary exam period.

 3. No grades will be transferred from one academic year to the following academic year.

-BLOCK 1: WRITTEN EXAM - 40% -If BLOCK 1 has been failed, the student will be required to sit one written exam based on the contents covered throughout the course.
+BLOCK 1: WRITTEN EXAM - 40%

+-If BLOCK 1 has been failed, the student will be required to sit one written exam based on the contents covered throughout the course.

 NOTE: Students must obtain an overall PASS (5/10) in BLOCK 1 to calculate an overall grade average with BLOCKS 2, 3 and 4.
 STUDENTS MUST PASS THE FINAL EXAM IN ORDER TO PASS THE SUBJECT.

-BLOCK 2: ORAL ASSESSMENT- 30% -If BLOCK 2 has been failed, the student will be required to carry out the required oral tasks from the ordinary exam period. -The ORAL ASSESSMENT will take place on or before the officially published extraordinary exam date, unless indicated otherwise by the teacher.
+-If BLOCK 2 has been failed, the student will be required to carry out the required oral tasks from the ordinary exam period.

+-The ORAL ASSESSMENT will take place on or before the officially published extraordinary exam date, unless otherwise indicated by the teacher.

 NOTE: Students must obtain an overall PASS (5/10) in BLOCK 2 to calculate an overall grade average with BLOCKS 1, 3 and 4.
 STUDENTS MUST PASS THIS BLOCK IN ORDER TO PASS THE SUBJECT.

-BLOCK 3: INDEPENDENT STUDY-WORK ASSESSMENT - 20% -If BLOCK 3 has been failed, the student will have the opportunity to repeat and/or submit one or more major pieces of course-related work BY OR BEFORE the official final exam date in the extraordinary period unless indicated otherwise by the teacher.
-BLOCK 4: ATTITUDE AND PARTICIPATION - 10% - The mark for this block will be transferred from the ordinary period to the extraordinary period.
-ALTERNATIVE EVALUATION SYSTEM NOTE: This system only applies for those students who are: repeating the course; have an official 'dispensa' signed by the dean of the corresponding faculty; or are on an international exchange program, therefore automatically having a 'dispensa'.
+-If BLOCK 3 has been failed, the student will have the opportunity to repeat and/or submit one or more major pieces of course-related work BY OR BEFORE the official final exam date in the extraordinary period unless otherwise indicated by the teacher.

+BLOCK 4: ATTITUDE AND PARTICIPATION - 10%

+- The mark for this block will be transferred from the ordinary period to the extraordinary period.

+ALTERNATIVE EVALUATION SYSTEM

+NOTE: This system only applies for those students who are: repeating the course; have an official 'waiver' signed by the dean of the corresponding faculty; or are on an international exchange program, therefore automatically having a 'dispensation'.
 IT IS THE STUDENT'S RESPONSIBILITY TO BE INFORMED REGARDING COURSE REQUIREMENTS, DEADLINES AND EXAM DATES, AS WELL AS TO CONTACT HIS/HER TEACHER.
 STUDENTS MUST CONTACT THEIR TEACHER WITHIN A MONTH FROM THE BEGINNING OF THE TERM.

-ORDINARY EXAM PERIOD: Dec-Jan (1st SEMESTER) - May (2nd SEMESTER) BLOCK 1: WRITTEN EXAM - 50% -The student will be required to sit one written exam based on the contents covered throughout the course.
+ORDINARY EXAM PERIOD: Dec-Jan (1st SEMESTER) - May (2nd SEMESTER)

+BLOCK 1: WRITTEN EXAM - 50%

+-The student will be required to sit one written exam based on the contents covered throughout the course.

 NOTE: Students must obtain an overall PASS (5/10) in BLOCK 1 to calculate an overall grade average with BLOCKS 2 and 3.
 STUDENTS MUST PASS THE FINAL EXAM IN ORDER TO PASS THE SUBJECT.

-BLOCK 2: ORAL ASSESSMENT- 30% -The student will be required to carry out ORAL task(s) as stipulated by the teacher. -The ORAL ASSESSMENT will take place on or before the officially published extraordinary exam date, unless indicated otherwise by the teacher.
+-The student will be required to carry out ORAL task (s) as stipulated by the teacher.

+-The ORAL ASSESSMENT will take place on or before the officially published extraordinary exam date, unless otherwise indicated by the teacher.

 NOTE: Students must obtain an overall PASS (5/10) in BLOCK 2 to calculate an overall grade average with BLOCKS 1 and 3.
 STUDENTS MUST PASS THIS BLOCK IN ORDER TO PASS THE SUBJECT.

-BLOCK 3: INDEPENDENT STUDY-WORK ASSESSMENT - 20% -Completion of evaluated work, as stipulated by the teacher. -Completion of regular homework assignments (to be handed in through the Aula Virtual or by email). -Completion of and participation in any online tasks. -Attendance to tutorials when required.
+-Completion of evaluated work, as stipulated by the teacher.

+-Completion of regular homework assignments (to be handed in through the Virtual Classroom or by email).

+-Completion of and participation in any online tasks.

+-Attendance to tutorials when required.